netlify/remix-compute/README.md

 # Remix Compute for Netlify

-The Remix Compute for Netlify packages allows you to deploy your Remix apps to Netlify on the Edge.
+The Remix Compute for Netlify packages allow you to deploy your Remix apps to Netlify on the Edge.

 This project is not a template for Remix apps.
 It is a set of packages used by the Netlify Remix template.